ckainz11/PlanB/README.md

 ## General Information

   PlanB is a band management webapp, that allows bands to organize their sessions and songs.
-Plan B provides a way to __Plan__ your **B**and
+Plan B provides a way to __Plan__ your **B**and.

 ## Team